 God’s standard for marriage.

-From the beginning, God intended marriage to be a solemn covenant between a man and woman.
+From the beginning, God intended marriage to be a solemn covenant between a man and a woman.
 He created Adam and presented one female to him as his wife.
-In Genesis 2:24, the Bible states that,
+In Genesis 2:24, the Bible states,

 Notice that the Bible uses the singular form while referring to the wife and not wives.
 It is one lady for one man.
 The two shall be united as husband and wife and become one through a solemn covenant of marriage.
 Consequently, they shall be fussed together by consummating the marriage through sex for the covenant to be complete.

 What Jesus taught on marriage.

 Jesus taught that “whoever leaves his wife and marries another commits adultery.”
 (Matthew 19:1-7).
 When responding to a question from the Pharisees about divorce, Jesus puts it clearly in Matthew 2:4-6.